 The above is part of an article written 12 months ago which was never published.
 We had been trough a rough time, our morale dipped and so did our resolve.
 We never completed our Coolphase 101 Training Day.

 The statement “Teach, don’t criticise”; however, still rings true.
 Mistakes are always a teaching or learning opportunity for us.
 If someone makes a mistake, instead of getting mad or angry, we ask the question “have we trained and communicated correctly, what could we have done differently?”
 We help our people get an A.

 Back in the current cycle of a subdued revenue forecast due to world epidemics and government restrictions, we know that training is more crucial than ever.
 We’ve picked up our resolve and morale; the employment of apprentices has been maintained; our technicians continue down the path of improvement and our administration staff are finding new and exciting ways of doing things.

 We still take on programs when we can, we attend free seminars where we can.
 Last year our service team completed an intense “Legendary Service” program with Blanchard Australia, we also undertook and worked through Patrick Lencioni’s principles from “Five Dysfunctions of a Team”.
 And today I am attending a virtual session with Jim Collins, organised by The Growth Faculty.
 I can honestly say that learning benefits us all.

 Challenging people with new ideas is what keeps us at our best.
 We constantly want to help our people improve and grow.
-Training is important for all of us, I love to learn and teach, “knowledge isn’t ours to keep, we must share and pass it on”.
+Training is important for all of us, we love to learn and teach.
+Knowledge isn’t ours to keep, we must share and pass it on.